jfrmm/filter-box/README.md

 #### Publish the package

-Update your package version on `package.json`, `projects/filter-box-library/package.json`, create the tag, and then just run
+Update your package version on `package.json` and `projects/filter-box-library/package.json`, create the tag, and then just run

 ```shell script
 npm run publish-lib